2024 Alaska Senate election

 The 2024 Alaska Senate elections took place on November 5, 2024, with the primary elections being held on August 20, 2024.
 State senators serve four-year terms in the Alaska State Senate, with half of the seats up for election every two years.
+Senators are elected by instant-runoff voting.

 Background

 Republicans maintained control of the state senate from the 2012 election until the 2022 midterms, after which a coalition government between 8 of the 11 Republicans and all 9 Democrats was formed.
 The 3 remaining Republicans did not join the coalition; none of their seats are up for election.
 Some majority-coalition Republicans faced conservative opponents who vowed not to join the caucus, such as Jesse Bjorkman and Kelly Merrick, who face challenges from State Representatives Ben Carpenter and Ken McCarty respectively.
 David Wilson also faces a conservative challenger in Mat-Su Assemblymember Robert Yundt for joining the majority caucus.

 Bjorkman and Merrick ultimately prevailed after ranked-choice votes were tabulated, while Yundt defeated Wilson outright.
 In the open R District held by coalition Republican Click Bishop, non-coalition Republican state representative Mike Cronk won.
 The bipartisan coalition thus lost two seats but held its supermajority.